 Based on Joseph Strayer, On the Medieval Origins of the Modern State (Princeton, 2011) and Brian Downing, The Military Revolution and Political Change (Princeton, 1992)

 From the fall of the Roman Empire until at least 1100 AD, there was nothing in Europe that could be called a state.
 Feudal lords held a great deal of power, but the fealty of their underlings was to them directly, and not to any abstract entity that would outlive them.
 States emerged in England and France over the period 1100-1300, and later in the rest of Europe.
-Their elaboration was the work of centuries, and it was not until the nineteenth century that liberal democracy became the dominant form of European government.
+Their elaboration was the work of centuries, and it was not until the nineteenth century that liberal democracy emerged as the dominant form of European government.

 Charles Tilly has graphically described Europe’s political organization at the beginning of the second millennium: